Attraction-Repulsion clustering with applications to fairness: Experiments

 From the CRDC data we can collect the number of students in each school that belong to six distinct categories: \textit{Hispanic, American Indian/Alaska Native, Asian, Native Hawaiian/Pacific Islander, Black, White.} An entry of our dataset looks like this. \begin{scriptsize}

-\end{scriptsize} Additionally, using \textit{geolocate} of the package \emph{ggmap} in R we are able to extract latitude and longitude coordinates of the schools in New Jersey.
-Hence we have a precise location for the schools and can calculate distances in a straight line between them, i.e., geodesic distance on the Earth between schools.
+\end{scriptsize} Additionally, using \textit{geolocate} of the package \emph{ggmap} in R we can extract latitude and longitude coordinates of the schools in New Jersey.
+Hence we have a precise location for the schools and can calculate distances in a straight line between them, i.e., geodesic distance on Earth between schools.
 A plot of the locations can be seen in Figure \ref{nj_schools_map}.

-A relevant problem in public management is how to group schools in districts in order to improve decision making.
-This is a typical problem in governance, whit a famous example being electoral districts (constituencies) in the USA.
+A relevant problem in public management is how to group some smaller entities (such as individual residences, schools, buildings, etc...) into some bigger entities (such as districts) to improve decision making, efficiency or some other relevant aspect.
+This is a typical problem in governance, with a famous example being electoral districts (constituencies) in the USA.

-Usually districts are made mainly taking into account geographical and political information.
-Hence, we can make decisions that may affect some minorities in an disproportionate fashion.
-This is precisely what the disparate impact doctrine tries to avoid.
-However, imposing total fairness seems to be inadequate since geographical information is very relevant.
-Therefore, we think that our methodology can be successfully applied to this type of problems.
-In the following we present our results.